Rudolf Carnap: The logical analysis of language

-It is in the logical syntax that Carnap introduces his notable principle of tolerance.
+Finally, Carnap introduces his well-known "principle of tolerance."
 This principle suggests that there is no moral in logic.
 When it comes to using a language, there is no good or bad, fundamentally true or false.
 In this perspective, the philosopher's task is not to bring authoritative interdicts prohibiting the use of certain concepts.
 In contrast, philosophers should seek general agreements over the relevance of certain logical devices.
 According to Carnap, those agreements are possible only through the detailed presentation of the meaning and use of the expressions of a language.
 In other words, Carnap believes that every logical language is correct only if this language is supported by exact definitions and not by philosophical presumptions.
 Carnap embraces a formal conventionalism.
-That implies that formal languages are constructed and that everyone is free to choose the language it finds more suited to his purpose.
+That implies that formal languages are constructed and that everyone is free to choose the language they find more suited to their purpose.
 There should not be any controversy over which language is the correct language; what matters is agreeing over which language best suits a particular purpose.
 Carnap explains that the choice of a language should be guided according to the security it provides against logical inconsistency.
 Furthermore, practical elements like simplicity and fruitfulness in certain tasks influence the choice of a language.
 Clearly enough, the principle of tolerance was a sophisticated device introduced by Carnap to dismiss any form of dogmatism in philosophy.

 Inductive logic

 After having considered problems in semantics, i.e. the theory of the concepts of meaning and truth (Foundations of Logic and Mathematics, 1939; Introduction to Semantics, 1942; Formalization of Logic, 1943), Carnap turned his attention to the subject of probability and inductive logic.
-His views on that subject are for the most part exposed in Logical foundations of probability (1950) where Carnap aims to give a sound logical interpretation of probability.
-Carnap thought that according to certain conditions, the concept of probability had to be interpreted as a purely logical concept.
-In this view, probability is a basic concept anchored in all inductive inferences, whereby the conclusion of every inference that holds without deductive necessity is said be more or less likely to be the case.
+His views on that subject are, for the most part exposed in Logical foundations of probability (1950) where Carnap aims to give a sound logical interpretation of probability.
+Carnap thought that, according to certain conditions, the concept of probability had to be interpreted as a purely logical concept.
+In this view, probability is a basic concept anchored in all inductive inferences, whereby the conclusion of every inference that holds without deductive necessity is said to be more or less likely to be the case.
 In fact, Carnap claims that the problem of induction is a matter of finding a precise explanation of the logical relation that holds between a hypothesis and the evidence that supports it.
 An inductive logic is thus based on the idea that probability is a logical relation between two types of statements: the hypothesis (conclusion) and the premises (evidence).
 Accordingly, a theory of induction should explain how, by pure logical analysis, we can ascertain that certain evidence establishes a degree of confirmation strong enough to confirm a given hypothesis.